 And that’s it.

-All these advices are to help you feel more confident and ease the stress when taking over a leadership role – because now you’re prepared.
+All this is to help you feel more confident and ease the stress when taking over a leadership role - because now you’re prepared.

-Interested what’s next?
-In the second part you’ll learn about 3 takeaways from the first day in a new job that I wish I knew before.
+What’s coming up next?
+In the second part you’ll read about 3 takeaways from the first day in a new job that I wish I knew before.
 And you, probably, too.